Anatoly1010/Atomize/atomize/documentation/pulse_programmers_functions.md

 Arguments: none; Output: none.
 Example: pulser_next_phase() switches all pulses in the sequence to the next phase.
 ```
 This function switches all pulses to the next phase.
 The phase sequence is declared in the [pulser_pulse()](#pulser_pulse) in the form of phase_list = ['-y', '+x', '-x', '+x', ...].
 By repeatedly calling the function one can run through the complete list of phases for the pulses.
 The length of all phase lists specified for different MW pulses has to be the same.
-This function also immediately updates the pulse sequence, as it is done by calling [pulser_update()](#pulser_update).<br/>
+This function also immediately updates the pulse sequence, as it is done by calling [pulser_update()](#pulser_update).
+The first call of the function corresponds to the first phase in the phase_list argument of the [pulser_pulse()](#pulser_pulse).
 ### pulser_repetition_rate(*r_rate)
 ```python3
 pulser_repetition_rate(*r_rate)